confluence/python-textbok/python_notes/Packaging_and_Testing.rst

 In the ``unittest`` package, the ``TestCase`` class serves as a container for tests which need to share some data.
 For each collection of tests that we want to write, we define a class which inherits from ``TestCase`` and define all our tests as methods on that class.

-In this example, all the tests in this ``TestCase`` test the same class, and there is one test per method (including the initialisation method) -- but there is no compulsory format.
+In this example, all the tests in this ``TestCase`` test the same class, and there is one test per method (including the initialisation method) -- but there is no compulsory mapping.
+You can use multiple ``TestCase`` classes to test each of your own classes, or perhaps have one ``TestCase`` for each set of related functionality.

 We set up the class which we are going to test in the ``setUp`` method -- this special method will be executed before each test is run.
 There is also a ``tearDown`` method, which we can use if we need to do something *after* each test.